-We select our intermediate coupling ($\be=6.1912$, $18^4$ lattice) of the continuum series, and augment it with smaller/larger boxes as indicated in Tab.~\ref{tab:vol_data}.
+We select our intermediate coupling ($\be=6.1912$, $18^4$ lattice) in the continuum series, and augment it with smaller/larger boxes as indicated in Tab.~\ref{tab:vol_data}.
 We do fewer updates between adjacent measurements [to establish $\ta_\mr{int}(q_\mr{ren}^2)\simeq1$] and (over)compensate this by a larger number of measurements.
-Since potential finite volume effects originate in the IR physics of the original (unsmeared) gauge configuration, it is sufficient to do this for one smoothing strategy (we select the ``7\,stout'' strategy).
+Since potential finite volume effects originate in the IR physics of the original (unsmeared) gauge configuration, it is sufficient to do this for one $\be$ and one smoothing strategy (we select ``7\,stout'').
 We expect that the factor $Z_q$ in the definition (\ref{def_qren}) of $q_\mr{ren}$ is essentially independent of $L/r_0$, unless the box volume is so small that deconfinement effects are present.
 Indeed, the last column of Tab.~\ref{tab:vol_data} confirms this expectation, but the errors grow with the volume.
 Therefore we follow Ref.~\cite{Durr:2006ky} and use, in the analysis below, the value $Z_q=1.17499(62)$ of the $18^4$ box for all volumes.

-With these preparatory steps taken, we determine the second and fourth moment \footnote{We checked that $\<q_\mr{ren}\>$ and $\<q_\mr{ren}^3\>$ are zero within errors.} of the $q_\mr{ren}$ distribution on the ensembles mentioned.
+With these preparatory steps taken, we determine the second and fourth moments \footnote{We checked that the first and third moments $\<q_\mr{ren}\>$ and $\<q_\mr{ren}^3\>$ are zero within errors.} of the $q_\mr{ren}$ distribution on the ensembles mentioned.
 For the latter moment we measure the same three varieties of the excess kurtosis that were studied in Sec.~\ref{sec:kurt}.
 The results are listed in Tab.~\ref{tab:susc_vol_data}.